Anonym0us-Knight/student_management/README.md

 # student_management
-This will be a small student management system project in C.
+This is a small student management system project in C.